Partizanin/cashconverter/README.md

     :::term
     $ sh target/bin/webapp

 That's it.
-Your application should start up on port 8080.
-You can see the JSP at http://localhost:8080 and the servlet and http://localhost:8080/hello
+Your application should start up on port 8080 and is now more portable and erosion resistant!

 # Deploy your Application to Heroku